Skip to main content

 Raw Specifications

 All new specifications are raw specifications.
 Changes to raw specifications can be unilateral and arbitrary.
-Those seeking to implement a raw specification should ask for it to be made a draft specification.
+A sub-domain MAY use the raw status for new specifications that live under their domain.
 Raw specifications have no contractual weight.

 Draft Specifications

-When raw specifications can be demonstrated, they become draft specifications.
+When raw specifications can be demonstrated, they become draft specifications and are assigned numbers.
 Changes to draft specifications should be done in consultation with users.
 Draft specifications are contracts between the editors and implementers.

 Stable Specifications